Guilian-Deflandre/Basic-sorting-algorithms/README.md

 # Basic sorting algorithms

+## Basics
-## In this repository are implemented several basic sorting algorithms, namely
+In this repository are implemented several basic sorting algorithms, namely

 * The Insertion Sort algorithm in `InsertionSort.c`;
 * The Quick Sort algorithm in `QuickSort.c`;